fleek-platform/dashboard/README.md

 ### Terminate UI test static server

+When the UI test static server's running, there might be cases you want to shut it down, e.g. free up the port 3001 for some other process.

-Terminate the UI test static server gracefully by running:
+To terminate the UI test static server gracefully by running:

 ```sh
 pnpm test:terminate_http_server
 ```

-Next, you can proceed to [install](#install) the project dependencies.
+Now that you've learned to setup the development environment, you can proceed to [install](#install) the project dependencies.

 ## Install